-Free preliminary reviewWe check the case direction before you commit to travel.
+Free preliminary reviewStart with the route before you commit to travel.

 Clear next stepRemote review, appointment planning, or China visit support.